 The next step was to think of a way to incorporate/instill/enforce/encourage tangueros to actually abide by and follow these guidelines.
-Towards this end, I came up with the:
+Towards this end, the Victoria Randlett and I came up with the following:

 - Upon entering the ballroom, each dancer will receive a pocket-size copy of the Navigation & Etiquette Guidelines.

 - Each tanda will be dedicated to observing specifically one of these rules.